lyndon025/playtested/src/content/article/2023-10-11-feels-very-similar-to-hades-but-offers-its-own-distinctive-approach--impressions---warm-s.md

 ---
-title: "Feels very similar to Hades, but offers its own distinctive approach | Impressions - Warm Snow"
+author: lyndonguitar
+category: Review
-description: "Warm Snow is an action roguelike that manages to strike an impressive balance between familiarity and innovation.
-Drawing inevitable comparisons to Hades, it delivers a fast-paced gaming experience that's both addictively entertaining and uniquely its own."
+description: Warm Snow is an action roguelike that manages to strike an impressive balance between familiarity and innovation.
+Drawing inevitable comparisons to Hades, it delivers a fast-paced gaming experience that's both addictively entertaining and uniquely its own.
+featured: false
 pubDate: 2023-10-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "warm-snow"]
+tags:
-featured: false
+- taptap
+- warm-snow
-thumb: ""
+thumb: ''
+title: Feels very similar to Hades, but offers its own distinctive approach | Impressions
+  - Warm Snow
 ---

 Warm Snow is an action roguelike that manages to strike an impressive balance between familiarity and innovation.
 Drawing inevitable comparisons to Hades, it delivers a fast-paced gaming experience that's both addictively entertaining and uniquely its own.